plwg/git_presentation/how_to_build_a_time_machine.md

 ![](areas.png)

+Eventually, we want to put things we care about into the committed state.

-- Quiz: Why do we need a staging area?
+    Quiz: Why do we need a staging area?
 Why not just "save"?

 # What is a Commit?

 ::: nonincremental
-- Every time you commit, Git takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
+- Every time you commit, Git takes a picture of what all your files look like at that moment and stores a reference to that snapshot (so that it can be retrieved).

 ![](snapshots.png)
 :::

-- If the file didn't change, Git store a pointer to the previous version.
+- If the file didn't change, Git points the reference at the previous version.
-- For files that changed, Git will store the whole file again not just the difference*.
-Why?
+- For files that changed, Git will prefer storing the whole file again not just the difference*.

+. . .

 ![](deltas.png)

-  - delta is storage friendly; snapshot is access friendly
+Why not do this?

+**Delta is space-friendly; full file is speed-friendly.** Git wants to make recreating the snapshot data fast.

 # What is actually inside a commit?